 On July 6, 2023, the Company reduced the stated capital account maintained in respect of the Spartan Shares by \$540.4 million.
 Pursuant to the Distribution, Spartan distributed \$479.8 million in cash and \$60.6 million in Logan Shares and Logan Transaction Warrants as a return of capital to eligible Spartan shareholders.
 The balance of the Distribution was distributed to eligible Spartan shareholders as a special dividend which, for Canadian income tax purposes, was designated as an eligible dividend.
 The \$479.8 million return of capital and the eligible dividend are collectively referred to as the "Cash Dividend".

-Refer to note 5 "Assets held for distribution", note 20 "Related party disclosures" and note 21 "Subsequent events" for additional information regarding the Asset Sale, Spin-Out and Distribution (collectively, the "Transaction").
+Refer to note 5 "Acquisitions and Dispositions" and note 19 "Related Party Disclosures" for additional information regarding the Asset Sale, Spin-Out and Distribution (collectively, the "Transaction").

 2. BASIS OF PREPARATION

 a) Statement of compliance